 Floating Landcare volunteers visit boat access only locations along the Hawkesbury River and in the Pittwater to help restore the local environment.
 Activities include bush regeneration, litter collection, planting, and simple flora and fauna surveys.
-For more information and upcoming events see the Floating Landcare Calendar.
+For more information.

 Find Out More and Register as a Volunteer

 Want to find out more about these Bushcare opportunities?
 Call our Bushcare Officer on 9970 1367.

 We also have other environment volunteer opportunities.
 Contact our Community Volunteer Coordinator on 1300 434 434 .
 If you’re not sure but you’re just keen to volunteer, complete the online enquiry form.
 We’ll make some suggestions.